-The RMD distribution rule means that if you delay your first distribution into the following year, you will be required to take a second distribution before the end of the year or face penalties.
+If you delay taking your first year RMD to the following year, you will be required to take a second distribution before the end of the year or face penalties.
 If you do delay your first distribution, it is important to consider the income tax implications.